OCamlPro/superbol-studio-oss/README.md

 (`⋅⋅⋅`) on the top right-hand side (just above `search`), select `Install from VSIX…`.
 Pick the VSIX file you just downloaded to install it.

+#### Using SuperBOL lsp with other editors

+To use our lsp functionnality with other editors, check [this page](https://github.com/OCamlPro/superbol-studio-oss/wiki/SuperBOL-LSP).

 ### Configuration